mate-academy/react_pagination/README.md

     - `< [1] 2 ...
 12 >`
 7. (*) Integrate React Router to show selected `?page=2&perPage=7` as `queryParams`
     - Read the `queryParams` from URL when component appears and apply them

+    ##REQUIREMENTS
+    1. [next] button should be named "Next"
+    2. [previous] button should be named "Previous"